Poldark (1975 TV series): Outline

-Sam becomes enamoured of Emma Tregirls (Trudie Styler), who refuses to marry him because she knows that his Methodist congregation will never approve of her.
+Sam becomes enamoured of Emma Tregirls, who refuses to marry him because she knows that his Methodist congregation will never approve of her.
 She loves Sam, but knows that her lack of religion and her bad reputation will eventually cause conflict between him and his faith.

 However, the emphasis remains with Ross and Demelza, and the series concludes with the death of Elizabeth Warleggan after the birth of her and George's daughter Ursula.
 Elizabeth takes a potion to bring on labour early so Warleggan will be led to think that she habitually delivers her children a few weeks prematurely; Elizabeth had delivered Valentine, born eight months after her wedding to George, after she took a supposed accidental fall on the stairs, which, it is implied only, was intentional on her part because she felt the labour coming on.
 Valentine is Ross's son, conceived a month before Elizabeth and George's wedding, but George is long deceived as to Valentine's parentage.
-Agatha Poldark (Eileen Way) and Prudie Paynter (Mary Wimbush), Ross and Demelza's housekeeper, both realize that Valentine is Ross's son, and Agatha tells George of her conclusion just before her death, which occurs under George's abuse of her in his anger over her revelation.
+Agatha Poldark and Prudie Paynter, Ross and Demelza's housekeeper, both realize that Valentine is Ross's son, and Agatha tells George of her conclusion just before her death, which occurs under George's abuse of her in his anger over her revelation.
 Elizabeth dies of gangrene due to the potion.
 When the doctor asks her if she has taken anything to bring on the labour, she denies it because Warleggan is sitting beside her.
 George later reveals his knowledge of what Elizabeth has done when he says to Ross, "See what you and I have brought her to."